Learn how to better position yourself to secure funding to start or grow your business.

 "To make sure you're able to pay back a loan on time, I recommend setting up an airtight budget for business expenses," Ahmad said.
 "If you keep close track of how much money you'll need each month for all of your expenses – from inventory to paychecks to electrical bills – you'll be better prepared to set aside the requisite repayment amount each month, and therefore more likely to pay it back on time."

-In the event you are forced to make a late payment, he added, it is beneficial to know the details of your lender's late payment policy.
+If you are forced to make a late payment, he added, it is beneficial to know the details of your lender's late payment policy.

 Alternative lending options offer more flexibility than banks, but at a cost